Photographers On Safari

 Arrive UK 11.00 hrs.

-(based on a UK cost of approx. £5087 (16th March 2022) – due to volatility of exchange rates the actual cost of trip will be based on the UK bank’s dollar conversion rate at the time of requesting deposits and balances)
+(based on a UK cost of approx. £5949 (29th March 2023) – due to volatility of exchange rates the actual cost of trip will be based on the UK bank’s dollar conversion rate at the time of requesting final balances)

 Included;